Artistic disputes, creative paranoia and reflections on a posthuman world, VHS Revival explores one of sci-fi’s most enduring wonders

 Scott’s mesmerising neo-noir metropolis was originally inspired by Edward Hopper’s famous 1942 oil painting Nighthawks, a noirish image of a sparsely populated downtown diner that illuminates a dark urban streetscape, as well as the science fiction comic art of French illustrator Jean “Moebius” Giraud.
 The film’s aesthetics were also inspired by futurist architect Antonio Sant’Elia, a huge influence on modern architecture, despite failing to complete the majority of his projects.
 Scott hired concept artist Syd Meade, a fellow fan of the Métal Hurlant comics Giraud worked on, production designer Lawrence G. Paull and art director David Snyder, who shaped and refined the towering power structures and dilapidated cityscapes, helping to forge some of the most impressive model work ever created.
 In terms of sheer scope, imagination and visual splendour, that model work, and its capturing, has arguably never been bettered.

 The actor responsible for inhabiting Scott’s world is none other than Harrison Ford.
-Ford had already immortalised himself as both Han Solo and Indiana Jones by the time Blade Runner hit theatres, was one of the most recognisable faces in cinema.
+Ford, who had already immortalised himself as both Han Solo and Indiana Jones by the time Blade Runner hit theatres, was one of the most recognisable faces in cinema.
 Solo and Jones were adventurous, lovable rapscallions with an endearing cockiness and heartwarming sense of irony.
 When you think of Harrison Ford, those are the characteristics that first leap to mind, so it was perhaps something of a risk to bring him back into the sci-fi fold as the humourless, emotionally monotone Rick Deckard, a character who comes out of retirement to assassinate a group of replicants who have escaped Earth’s outer colonies.
+The original theatrical cut would add a voice-over track designed to make events clearer to a mainstream audience.
+In doing so, they pushed the noir envelope even further, humanising Deckard to some degree, something else audiences could relate to, but it doesn’t age well.
+Not only does it consistently drown out the film’s extraordinary soundtrack, which tells its own story, it comes across as almost spoof-like at times, the ambiguity and mystique sacrificed for mundane convention.
+The Final Cut really is the only version to see.

 2019’s Los Angeles has been shaped by Eldon Tyrell’s Tyrell Corporation, a global tech firm who specialise in the manufacturing of androids known as replicants, their headquarters towering, pyramid-shaped structures on the outskirts of a ravaged city.
 Replicants are manufactured as slaves, each featuring different attributes that make them suitable for specific jobs.
 They’re mostly functional creations used for manual labour, but equally oppressed variations exist, some hiding among humans, others searching for eternal life.
 Daryl Hannah’s disquietingly vague, ‘basic pleasure model, Pris, is little more than a prostitute created for the pleasures of man, a high-tech sex doll born into a life of physical and emotional redundancy.
 Others are ego models, prized projects who are perhaps just a little too cultured and self-aware for their own good, and for the good of humanity.